hippohaslam/office-booking-copy/README.md

 2. Open the repository in your IDE
 3. Go to the `src/infrastructure/docker` and follow the instructions in the README.md for docker set up
 4. Read the README.md in the relevant section for the component you want to work on

-## Contributing
-All Hippos are welcome and encouraged to contribute to this repo, either with raising features, bugs or even contributing code.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute.